-While they get to complete the online materials and assignments in their own time, you can do less work and relax.
-Yet, it’s also possible to assist learners who are in need of more information.
-This is one of the main benefits of blended learning.
+While they complete the online materials and assignments on their own, you can do less work and relax.
+Yet, it’s also possible to assist learners who require more information, which is one of the main benefits of blended learning.

-Many would find it difficult to manage their time if they tried to complete a course along side their regular job.
-With blended learning, you can grant your students in these situations a greater amount of flexibility in deciding when they're going to study.
+Many would also find it challenging to manage their time if they tried to complete a course alongside their regular job.
+With the online driver blended learning model, you can grant your employees a generous amount of flexibility in deciding when they're going to study.

 Reduction in costs

-Blended learning requires fewer classrooms, fewer instructors, and no time spent commuting, which means that less money is spent all around.
+Blended learning helps you cut costs.
+It requires fewer classrooms or training centers, fewer instructors, less commuting time.
+Less money is spent all around.

 What are the disadvantages of blended learning?